IBM/IBM-Z-zOS/zOS-EzNoSLQ/EzNoSQL Documentation.md

 #### Direct Read Documents
 Issues a direct read for a previously added document using the `key` name and `key_value` specified on the read request.
 The key name must match the name on a previously issued `znsq_create()`, `znsq_create_index()`, or a generated `"znsq_id"` element.
 The value must match a previously added `key_value` paired with the specified key, otherwise a document not found error is returned.

 The read request can opt to retrieve the document for update which will obtain an exclusive lock and return a result set token representing ownership of the lock.
 The result set token must then be used to issue an update, delete, or end result for the document via `znsq_update_result()`, `znsq_delete_result()`, or `znsq_close_result()` APIs.
-For non-recoverable databases, the lock will be released following the update or delete request.
+For non-recoverable databases, the lock will be released following the update, delete request, or close result.
 For recoverable databases, the lock will be released by the `znsq_commit()` or `znsq_abort()` APIs.

 #### Parameters